Options For Resolving A Traffic Ticket in Las Vegas, NV

 Loss of Driving Privileges

-What To Do After You’ve Received A Nevada Traffic Ticket
+What To Do After You’ve Received A Traffic Ticket or Speeding Ticket in Las Vegas

 If you’ve received a Nevada traffic ticket, you have two options for resolution: you can either plead guilty to the offense and pay the ticket, or you can plead not guilty and fight the ticket.
 Below we have outlined the procedure for each option so that you know what to expect before making your decision.

-Option 1: Plea “Guilty” and Pay Your Ticket
+Option 1: Plea “Guilty” and Pay Your Traffic Ticket or Speeding Ticket

 Your Nevada traffic ticket will have all the information you need on it for resolving the citation.
 Make sure you refer to this, as every county’s requirements vary.
-For example, depending on where you were cited, you may be able to pay your ticket:
+For example, depending on where you were cited, you may be able to pay the cost of your traffic ticket:

 - In person